Rajavn6789/acc_telemetry/README.md

 - ACCTelemetry-server - CLI based application which reads the telemetry data from ACC shared memory.
 - ACCTelemetry- UI - UI that receives the data from server and displays the data via charts, visualisations.

-Visit [Racedepartment download](https://www.racedepartment.com/downloads/acc-telemetry.48871) to download the server and ui exe or follow the below steps to start in local
+Visit [Racedepartment](https://www.racedepartment.com/downloads/acc-telemetry.48871) to download the server and ui exe or follow the below steps to start in local

 ### Start in local
 1. Clone the repo